kimpea/queen-frontend/README.md

 - [Spotify Play Button](https://developer.spotify.com/documentation/widgets/generate/play-button/)
     - This project uses **Spotify Play Button** for the embedded audio clips in the Auditorium section.
 - [JavaScript](https://www.javascript.com/)
-    - This project uses **JavaScript** to provide the functionality for the W3.CSS Slideshow feature.
+    - This project uses basic **JavaScript** to provide the functionality for the W3.CSS Slideshow feature.
 - [Font Awesome](https://fontawesome.com/)
     - This project uses **Font Awesome** to provide icons for the application.
 - [Wireframes.cc](https://wireframe.cc/)